Mussabat/Wisely/README.md

 dedicated to social and environmental responsibility, our app can help investors decide where to put their money.

-Goals :
+<h3> Goals : </h3>
 Our app's main objective is to encourage ethical investment practices in Bangladesh by linking potential investors with companies that fit the following requirements :

-1.Zero tolerance towards Child Labor: Employing anyone under the age of 14 is strictly prohibited by business policy.
+<b>1.Zero tolerance towards Child Labor:</b> Employing anyone under the age of 14 is strictly
+prohibited by business policy.

-2.Sustainable production: Companies must follow ecologically friendly procedures and guidelines including recycling.
+<b>2.Sustainable production:</b> Companies must follow ecologically friendly procedures and
+guidelines including recycling.

-3.Reducing carbon footprint: Companies that employ renewable energy sources, increase energy efficiency, and buy carbon credits to lessen the overall quantity of greenhouse gasses produced into the environment.
+<b>3.Reducing carbon footprint:</b> Companies that employ renewable energy sources, increase
+energy efficiency, and buy carbon credits to lessen the overall quantity of greenhouse gasses produced into the environment.

-4.Gender inclusivity: Companies that provide people of all genders equal opportunity, safety, support, and resources.
+<b>4.Gender inclusivity:</b> Companies that provide people of all genders equal opportunity, safety,
+support, and resources.

 <h3>Features:</h3>

-1.Search Functionality: Investors can search for companies based on the ratings of other users and 3 other factors-: carbon emission reduction, gender inclusivity policies and sustainability of product.
+<b>1.Search Functionality:</b> Investors can search for companies based on the ratings of other users
+and 3 other factors-: carbon emission reduction, gender inclusivity policies and sustainability of product.

-2.Company Profiles: The app shows details of each company including their business practices, performance, and social and environmental impact.
+<b>2.Company Profiles:</b> The app shows details of each company including their business practices,
+performance, and social and environmental impact.

-3.Open statistics: Our app has open statistics of all listed companies on which include performance, eco friendliness and sustainability , which makes it very easy for the investors to find their desired company .
+<b>3.Open statistics:</b> Our app has open statistics of all listed companies on which include
+performance, eco friendliness and sustainability , which makes it very easy for the investors to find their desired company .

-4.Investment Tracking: The app allows investors to track their investments and receive alerts when new investment opportunities arise.
+ <b>4.Investment Tracking:</b> The app allows investors to track their investments and receive alerts
+when new investment opportunities arise.

-5.Educational Resources: The app provides investors with educational resources about ethical investing and the impact of their investments on society and the environment.
+ <b>5.Educational Resources:</b> The app provides investors with educational resources about ethical
+investing and the impact of their investments on society and the environment.
 6.Easy payment system : Users can easily invest money in companies using only credit card info.